Thursday – December 12, 2019

 Downtown Milwaukee Campus

-Career Outlook: Job placement is usually in hospitals, geriatric centers, schools and homes.
+Career Outlook: Job placement is usually in hospitals, rehabilitation centers, geriatric centers, schools and homes.
 The job outlook is good for occupational therapy assistants.

 Program Code: 10-514-1

 Students are admitted through a petition process.

 Learn more about the petition process

 Learn more about when the petition process windows are open

 A criterion considered in the petition process is verification of student residency.
 Students selected via the petition process are chosen based on MATC district residency, then Wisconsin nondistrict residency, followed by nonresidents, unless otherwise stated.

 Special Admission Requirements: One year of high school-level or one semester of college-level algebra, biology and chemistry; with a grade of C or higher for each course.